At what point does a relocation became a classic road trip?

 I was also not prepared for the traffic and driving habits of Chicagoans.
 Los Angelinos go fast, but they do so in almost perfect timing.
 People merge in Los Angeles – an art forgotten elsewhere.
 Los Angelinos understand traffic better.
 They know to give themselves a proper amount of time before getting somewhere.
 I reminded myself of where I learned how to drive and to try to find a happy medium between my own upbringing behind the wheel and the driving habits of the natives.

-In the afternoon, I found myself fatigued on Tri-State Tollway – Interstate 294 to the rest of you.
-On the positive side, the Illinois Tollway system has enough Oases to keep the driver refreshed and happy.
+In the afternoon, I found myself fatigued on Interstate 294, also known as the Tri-State Tollway.
+Just like other toll roads in this country, there are places to refuel and relax.
+On the Illinois Tollway system, they are called an Oasis.
 These service areas would be a Godsend during my time in Madison for the times I went back-and-forth to Chicago via a car.

-O’Hare Airport appeared on my left just ahead of rush hour.
-This would be a significant landmark since I only have one huge Interstate to conquer – the I-90.
+O'Hare Airport appeared on my left just ahead of rush hour.
+This would be a significant landmark since I only have one huge leg to conquer – Interstate 90.
 That road would take me right into Wisconsin and to my new home.
 The Jimmy was behaving very well.
 I was already acclimated to the SUV as it never failed in its job to haul my most important stuff with me to my new life.

 The Jimmy needed one more push.
 After a call to my soon-to-be-roommate, I pushed towards the junction that brought me to the most vital piece of roadway I would use during my time in Madison: The Beltline.

-This piece of roadway framed the southern and western part of the Madison area.
-Since I would live near by it, it would be my direct route to and from the Interstates for adventures to Milwaukee and Chicago.
+This piece of roadway frames the southern and western parts of the Madison area.
+Since I would live nearby it, it would be my direct route to and from the Interstates for adventures to Milwaukee and Chicago.
 The Beltline would house up to four US Highways (12, 14, 18 and 151), all splitting to various parts of the Midwest.
-The Beltline made things a bit easier to make up time to the new home – an apartment complex not far from the northwest shore of Lake Monona.
+The Beltline made things a bit easier to make up time to the new home – an apartment complex not far from the northwest shore of Lake Monona in the suburb of Middleton.

-I have been to Madison prior to this move.
-I flew there in February on invitation of my roommate to check it out.
+This was not the first time I have been to Madison.
+I flew there in February of 2000 on the invitation of my roommate to check it out.
 It was a nice town, I thought.
 Driving out there helped to get a feel for another approach to the city.
 There were too many mental pictures of my previous trip to calculate as I tried to concentrate on my drive on the Beltline towards my new home.
 I know I would not be a stranger in a new town once I arrived.

-Arriving there, I wanted so much to empty out the Jimmy and get life going again.
-I did with no qualms.
-After conquering over 500 miles of highway, I still had plenty of adrenalin to move myself in, and party a bit afterwards.
+Arriving there, I emptied out the Jimmy of my worldly goods.
+After conquering over 500 miles of highway, I still had plenty of adrenalin to move in, and party a bit afterward.

-Relocation may not be usually all fun and games, especially if you have a rental truck full of everything you claim as your own.
+Relocation is usually all fun and games, especially if you have a rental truck full of everything you claim as your own.
 In my case, carrying a lighter load across half the country in a mid-sized SUV became an adventure and a delight over the miles covered along the way.

-But, I look at this road trip/relocation as a significant shift in something even greater.
+Looking back at this road trip/relocation, it sparked a significant shift in my trajectory in my life and career.
 I wanted to be a writer before I moved to Madison.
-If I kept on working on it, I’d be published – so, I thought.
-Since my arrival in Madison, my poetry had been micro-published into two chapbooks, I’ve also spawned three blogs of medium-form work – one of which you’re reading now.
-If the intention was to jumpstart my writing career, Madison was indeed the right situation for that to happen.
+If I kept on working on it, I'd be published – so, I thought.
+Since my arrival in Madison, my poetry had been micro-published into two chapbooks, got my first job in digital media as the Managing Editor of a small website based in Chicago, and have been featured on several other websites.
+My time in Madison began a 19-year journey in the world of online media and the literary arts.

 Then again, I also have a love-hate relationship with Madison.
-The difference between Columbus and Madison are the number of friends that are still remaining in Wisconsin’s state capitol versus Ohio’s.
-My time in Madison was dictated by the smallness of the metropolitan area.
+My time in the Wisconsin state capitol was dictated by the smallness of the metropolitan area.
 Having been born in the Los Angeles area and lived in the San Francisco Bay Area and in Washington, DC, Madison and South Central Wisconsin felt too claustrophobic.
 I needed a large city to balance out this feeling.
 I was lucky to have both Milwaukee and Chicago at my disposal.

 A trip such as this should be about the discovery.
 It should be about embracing change.
-Eleven years later, I can honestly say that the drive from DC to Madison was worth every mile.
+Twenty years later, I can honestly say that the drive from Northern Virginia to Madison was worth every mile.
 I certainly changed since arriving in the Upper Midwest and find myself evolving every day.
 Perhaps this is the legacy of my relocation across the mountains of the east and into the heartland.